 CD rates are changing rapidly due to an increasing interest rate environment.
 Here is a breakdown of Capital One’s CD rates vs Ally Bank’s CD rates as of January 2, 2023:

 Are Ally Bank’s CD rates going up?

-Yes.
-The overall interest rate environment is rising and so are Ally Bank’s CD rates.
-Ally Bank has already increased the APY on their CDs several times this summer and will likely continue to raise rates throughout the remainder of the year.
+Yes, but depending on how much the FED raises rates in 2023, their ascent may begin to slow or even plateau sometime in 2023.
+The overall interest rate environment, however, is still rising and so are Ally Bank’s CD rates.
+Ally Bank increased the APY on their CDs several times in 2022 and will likely do so (but to a lesser degree) this year.